Customer Preparation – Bedbugs

-We believe any further treatments within the 1st 3 weeks to be too soon as the insecticide application is still present
+We believe any further treatments within the first 3 weeks to be too soon as the insecticide application is still present.

 Note: If you intend on taking your clothing to the dry cleaner you do need to make them aware that you have a bedbug issue at your property so they can keep your clothing away from other customer’s clothes.
 Bedbugs can spread via clothing.

 Disposal Of Furniture: